george-mcintyre/pvashark/README.md

 ##### 7.1.1.4 Bitsets

 Bitsets are encoded with a size in bytes followed by the actual bytes of the bitset.
-They represent a depth-first traversal of the PVData organised as one-bit per node (leaf or branch) from right to left within each byte (LSB first) and each subsequent byte representing the next eight nodes.
+They represent a depth-first traversal of the PVData with LSB-first bit ordering within each byte.
+See Section 9 for detailed BitSet processing logic.
-- If any bit is set
-  - If it's a complex type, then we need to flag all its immediate non-complex children to be included also
-  - If it's a simple type, then the bit only applies to the one field itself or
-    - in the case of arrays, all of the elements of the array are included

 ## 8. TypeCode System